 –Tour pilots are usually placed in heavy workload situations between flying in challenging conditions, keeping the tour on schedule and conducting and narrating the tour.

 Mr. Slack can also discuss how the National Transportation Safety Board (NTSB) conducts investigations on these types of crashes and what they look for.
 According to public information sources, witnesses reported hearing explosions after seeing the helicopter crash into trees.
 The NTSB is expected to be on scene today along with party representatives invited by the NTSB to participate in the investigation.

-Slack & Davis is currently representing passengers injured in a helicopter tour crash that occurred in Hawaii in January, 2016.
+Slack Davis Sanger is currently representing passengers injured in a helicopter tour crash that occurred in Hawaii in January, 2016.